sj-simmons/DUlib/README.md

     to prefer this over a later release.

 **Version 0.6** (November 17, 2019).
-  * DUlib now has a down-stream repo on [pypi.org](https://pypi.org/) so that it can now be installed by simply issuing the command `pip3 install DUlib` (or, depending on your setup, `pip3 install DUlib --user`) at the command line.
+  * DUlib now has a downstream repo on [pypi.org](https://pypi.org/) so that it can now be installed by simply issuing the command `pip3 install DUlib` (or, depending on your setup, `pip3 install DUlib --user`) at the command line.
     * The pypi page is here: